Driver trapped inside burning car saved by hero Sainsbury's delivery man

 "He came across a serious RTC, car on fire, driver trapped, tried to free the driver, used his van extinguisher then ran to a nearby pub to fetch theirs to use! #Huddersfield #Hero #Topbloke"

-A West Yorkshire Police spokesperson confirmed that a man in his 30s was taken to hospital.
+A West Yorkshire Police spokesperson confirmed that a man in his 30s suffered serious injuries.